TotalChris/ProjectVoyager/README.md

 # Project Voyager
 A new and universal file manager built for the way you work, on any platform.
 (Win, Mac, Linux)

+# So what does it do?
+Voyager can navigate through your local filesystem and open any file in its default program.
+That's... pretty much it right now.
 I am in the process of wrapping up basic file movement functions. (cut, copy, paste) This should be done soon. therefore, Voyager is not a fully-featured or official file "manager" as of yet.
 I work and go to high school right now so this is basically my personal project.
 I hope you can understand 😁

 * Feedback: siftdevelopment@gmail.com
 * Telegram: [t.me/ProjectVoyager](https://t.me/ProjectVoyager)